Now-Tiger/Data-Science-Projects/Healthcare-Cost-Analysis of Wisconsin-Hospital/Read.md

 # Healthcare-Cost-Analysis-of-Wisconsin-Hospital

-A very small project on Healthcare institute analysisng the cost affecting variables by building models.
+A very small project on Healthcare institute analysing the cost affecting variables by building models.

 A nationwide survey of hospital costs conducted by the US Agency for Healthcare consists of hospital records of inpatient samples.
 The data is restricted to the city of Wisconsin and relates to patients in the age group 0-17 years.
 The agency wanted to analyze the data to research on healthcare costs and their utilization.